 USITC INSTITUTES SECTION 337 INVESTIGATION

-The investigation is based on an amended complaint filed by Ogma, LLC, of Longview, TX, on April 26, 2011.
-The amended complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain motion-sensitive sound effects devices and image display devices and components and products containing same that infringe patents asserted by the complainant.
-The complainant requests that the USITC issue an exclusion order and cease and desist orders.
+The investigation is based on a complaint filed by Valeo North America, Inc., of Troy, MI, and Delmex de Juarez S. de R.L. de C.V. of Cd.
+Juarez, Chihuahua, Mexico, on October 15, 2014.
+The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain windshield wipers and components thereof that infringe patents asserted by the complainants.
+The complainants request that the USITC issue a limited exclusion order and a cease and desist order.